mralimov/React-Employee-Directory/README.md

 - the URL to the deployed application

-- the URL to the Github Repository.
+- the URL to the Github Repository